 There is no set amount for how much divorce costs, the reason being that the cost depends on many factors.
 New Mexico Divorces are intricate and have many variables.
 You must ask yourself whether you want to hire an attorney or want to proceed on your own.
 You may also want to ask yourself what type of settlement you would like in your divorce; some components that need to be considered include child custody, alimony, and/or mediation.
-The level of conflict and the ability to communicate within the marriage can also be a major determining factor in how you can proceed with your divorce and how much it will cost.
+The level of conflict and the ability to communicate within the marriage can also be a major determining factors in how you can proceed with your divorce and how much it will cost.
 Even in cases of low conflict, it is often in your best interest to consult with an attorney so you know your options and you ensure you get a fair shake in any settlement agreement.
 However, you also need to be aware of the hourly rate of lawyers, the reason being that the time spent working on your case by an attorney is reflected in your bill.
 At a national level, the average cost of a divorce is about $15,000 per person.
 This estimate includes attorney fees, court costs, and fees from professionals such as GALs, child custody evaluators, among others.
 Some spouses have little to no disputes when ending their marriage, which makes an uncontested divorce an attainable option.
 On the other hand, contested divorces, where some disputes need to be settled by the court call for a longer (and ultimately more costly) process.
 Keep in mind that divorces involving children and custody almost always cost more than divorces without kids.

 What to Expect in NM